dhruvja/pass-encryption/README.md

  - The user has to create an account by entering his/her email and a master password.
  - The master password is used to generate the private key which can be used to encrypt and decrypt the stored passwords
  - Fill the forms accordingly to store passwords in the required folders

+### Encryption
+ - Advanced Encryption Standard (AES256) is used for encryption and decryption of the stored passwords using a private key which is derived by taking random characters from master password and hashing so it can be used to derive the master password.
+ - The master password is stored using Secure Hashing algorithm (SHA3) but not with salting.

 ### Libraries
   - Crypto-JS: This library is used for encryption and decryption on the client side